 An ISBN, heading, cover, summary and proper book interior formatting are further necessities.
-This means that the interior book content needs to be arranged for your readership.
+This means the interior book content must be arranged for your readership.
 The specific demands vary based on the type of book, the retailers you are looking to work with for print distribution, along with whatever works for you naturally.

 Marketing and Promotion

-The simplest definition of book marketing is the act of distributing your book to the public to increase sales.
+The simplest definition of book marketing is distributing your book to the public to increase sales.